 We thank you for the cycle of life and the opportunities afforded to us by the calendar to mark the passage of time

 With the beginning of the new month of Sivan, we pray as we do daily for peace in the world and in our individuals lives

-We pray that in the new month to come each of will prove to be better human beings who are more aware of our capacity to learn, love and contribute to building a better world
+We pray that in the new month to come all of us will further develop our capacity to be better human beings seeking knowledge, sharing love and making this world a better place for all to live in.

-We pray that in spite of our faith and love for You, we will never become so presumptuous as to assume that we know how You want each person to pray to you, learn and celebrate your teachings in reconsidering how previous generations understood your Torah.
+We pray that in spite of our faith and love for You, we will never become so presumptuous as to assume that we have a monopoly on understanding your mitzvot.

 As patient and loving as you were with our father Abraham when he pleaded with you to not destroy the good along with the wicked of Sodom and Gomorrah, may we be just as patient and tolerant of our Jewish brothers and sisters who regrettably feel compelled to insist that You and Torah and can only be understood through their eyes

 Just as no two snowflakes are alike we celebrate the diversity of humanity and recognize that every person is created in the Divine Image.

 May the time come soon when every Jew will be allowed to practice Judaism in the land of our ancestors Abraham, Isaac and Jacob, Sarah, Rebecca, Rachel and Leah according his or her own understanding of Torah.
 May every Jew come to recognize and celebrate that being a Jew is a lot like taking a journey for which there is no single path that is better or holier than any other.
 Regardless of what route each of us may choose, may we have the emotional, spiritual and cognitive maturity to recognize that every road traveled in the hope of encountering You and building a better world is worthy of our respect.